Shopping for a new BMW i3?

-BMW stresses that the i3--along with future "i" plug-in models, including the i8 plug-in hybrid sport coupe--are an entirely new approach for a new century of congestion, carbon limits, and electronics dominating driving experience.
-The older guard may not like it, and BMW's U.S. marketers may find their heads exploding at the challenge.
-And that's even before they have to explain the pros and cons of its optional, two-cylinder range-extending engine, which will increase the car's range from perhaps 75 miles to only 150 or so.
+And that's even before they start to explain the pros and cons of its optional, two-cylinder range-extending engine, which will increase the car's range from perhaps 75 miles to only 150 or so.
 That's courtesy of a tiny gas tank holding less than 3 gallons, to comply with some complex California regulations on zero-emission vehicles.

 Make no mistake: The BMW i3 is a good car.
 It's just good at very different things than any past BMW.
 And whether those things prove to be of interest to a broad enough U.S. audience to make it a volume car is the big question.